Field Note: An Introduction

-Recently a good friend of mine said to me: “Changing things is f******g hard and that’s what you do for a living.
+Recently a good friend of mine said to me: “Changing things is f******g hard.
+And that’s what you do for a living.
 Others could benefit from what you’ve done.”

 For years I have been gathering insights from my work with organizations.
 Insights are noted and highlighted in my written notebooks and digitally stashed in iPhone notes, voice memos, and sometimes a picture or two.
 I have used the same Blueline NotePro Hardcover notebook for years.
 Black only of course.
 I have never thrown out a notebook!
-They are my artifacts of work.
+They are the artifacts of my work.

 These are my metaphorical pebbles and rocks that I’ve been gathering throughout my career.
 The pebbles are the informative patterns, everyday stories, and ways of being while the rocks are the heavier, sacrosanct practices, and the deep-seated challenges that require intense inquiry and effort to move.